 Although the plan is mostly used in case of dire emergencies, this plan functions like standard coverage for everyday use too.

 Most people hold themselves back from purchasing a short-term health plan because they think that they will not be covered at a standard doctor's appointment, but almost all doctors accept all different types of health insurance.
 Though, the physician or the doctor must be in-network for benefits to kick in.

 This is wrong, and many people wrongly believe that short term plans are more expensive than their marketplace counterparts.
 In reality, short term health plans are much more economical than a marketplace plan.
 This plan is almost less than half the cost of other marketplace coverage or long term plans.

 6. Short term insurance plans are not worthy

 Short-term plans offer some limited benefits than long term insurance plans, but it does not mean that they are completely unworthy and are junk.
 These plants can be of great benefit for certain kinds of people, such as those experiencing a gap in coverage due to job loss, divorce, or are waiting for Medicare benefits to start.
 While all medical services are not covered but short-term plans can help with medical expenses relating to illness, injury, emergency room, and more solely depending on the parameter of the plan.

 Health insurance policy is becoming very crucial in this era of disease-prone population and expensive medical treatments.
-If one is looking for temporary options, he/she can settle for a short term health insurance plan.
+If you are looking for temporary options, you can settle for a short term health insurance plan.
 Although, there are many best term life insurance plans available whose premiums and other expenses are relatively higher than the short term plans.
 The short-term investment is indeed an asset for the people who are looking for temporary medical coverage.